The impact of memory on learning sequence-to-sequence tasks: Results

-This analytical result is obtained by finding the parameter values at which the derivative of $p(x_t)$ at~$x_t=0$ changes sign, which corresponds to a transition between unimodal and bimodal (see \cref{sec:app-phase-diagram} for additional details).
-The line separating the two phases is drawn in black in the density plot of \cref{fig:eq-phase-diagram}.
-If we add memory to the sequence by choosing $k>1$, an analytical solution for the phase boundary is challenging, yet we can explore the performance of the model with numerical simulations.
-Interestingly, when increasing the degree of memory to $k=5$ (see~\cref{fig:eq-phase-diagram} top right for $k=5$), we find that the AR(2) model yields a larger error than for $k=1$ Markovian sequences for all the parameter values explored in the learnability phase diagram.
+If we add memory to the sequence by choosing $k>1$, an analytical solution for the phase boundary is challenging, as it requires knowledge of the steady-state distribution of the joint system.
+For $k=1$, the system is Markovian and we can solve the Fokker-Planck equation for the steady-state distribution.
+For $k \neq 1$, the steady-state distribution is the solution of an integro-differential equation which is not solvable analytically.
+However, we can verify whether the same mechanism -- a transition from a unimodal to a bimodal distribution for the particle distribution $p(x_t)$ -- drives the error also in the non-Markovian case by means of numerical simulations.
+Interestingly, when increasing the degree of memory to $k=5$ (top right of \cref{fig:eq-phase-diagram}), we find that the AR(2) model yields a larger error than for $k=1$ Markovian sequences for all the parameter values explored in the learnability phase diagram.
 This means that not only that AR(2) is not able to extract all the available information from the sequence, but that the task has become harder by increasing $k$.
-We will explore further how the degree of non-Markovianity makes the task harder in the next section.
+A look at the density plots for the particle distribution $p(x_t)$ explains this finding: the transition to unimodality happens for a smaller value of the relaxation time $t_\kappa$ in the non-Markovian case (bottom right of \cref{fig:eq-phase-diagram}).
+We go into detail on how the degree of non-Markovianity makes the task harder by quantifying this transition in the probability distribution in the next section.